What is Tongue and Groove?

 Shiplap walls have grown in popularity over the past 10 years as it's a mainstay design aesthetic used by Chip and Joana Gaines.

-From a first glance, shiplap and tongue and groove look similar, but there are a few key differences to note on both design and installation.
+At first glance, shiplap and tongue and groove seem alike.
+Nevertheless, there are key distinctions in design and setup.

 The main questions to ask are: